God, the father, wore me out

-The God of my father wore me out with wrath and beatings, kisses from a weathered mouth, mixed signals from a mountainous head.
-It got to where it was him or me; so I found where he hide his gun and plotted against this Pantokrătōr.
+With wrath and beatings, kisses from a weathered mouth, mixed signals from a monster head.
+It got to where it was him or me.
+I got his gun and plotted against the Pantokrătōr.
 I told myself it would be good if I killed him.
-He wouldn’t have to have to watch me, see me raped by a brother who was drunk all the time, like Bacchus, lecherous; or Cain, leaving me for dead, but never completing the murder.
-The tribe, ripping hyenas, lions defending, tore into me.
-But for my lioness mother, I’d not be here.
-Her gods were an odd clan of miraculous love and sunlight: Frank of the Stigmata, Mary and her Weird Pregnancy, Mojave John and Handyman Jesus.
-Even the crimes of her priests never made her hate.
-That’s a tale we all know now.
-Sweet as cough syrup, she made friends of natives at hunting feasts where the elders picked at deer-head meat– Six hearts and a soul I lost along the way.
-I don’t mind that it hurt like hell.
-Life is not a walk to regret; heaven must be where we forget.
+He wouldn’t have to watch me, see me raped by a brother who was drunk all the time, like Bacchus, lecherous; or Cain, leaving me for dead, but never completing the murder.
+The tribe, ripping hyenas, lioness defending, tore into me.

 But for my Goddess mother, I’d not be here.
 Her pantheon was a clan of miraculous love and sunlight: Frank of the Stigmata, Mary and her Weird Pregnancy, Mojave John, Handyman Jesus.
 Even the crimes of the priests never made her hate.
 That’s a tale without an end.
 Sweet as cough syrup, she made friends of natives at hunting feasts where the elders picked at deer-head meat.